publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch68/schIV–B/m__us_usc_t42_s5195.md

     WHEREAS the Congress has directed the development of such national security emergency preparedness plans and has provided funds for the accomplishment thereof;

 NOW, THEREFORE, by virtue of the authority vested in me as President by the Constitution and laws of the United States of America, and pursuant to Reorganization Plan No. 1 of 1958 ([72 Stat.
 1799][/us/stat/72/1799]) \[set out above\], the National Security Act of 1947, as amended \[[50 U.S.C.
-3001][/us/usc/t50/s3001] et seq.\], the Defense Production Act of 1950, as amended \[see 50 U.S.C.
-App.
-2061\], and the Federal Civil Defense Act, as amended, it is hereby ordered that the responsibilities of the Federal departments and agencies in national security emergencies shall be as follows:
+3001][/us/usc/t50/s3001] et seq.\], the Defense Production Act of 1950, as amended \[see [50 U.S.C.
+4501][/us/usc/t50/s4501]\], and the Federal Civil Defense Act, as amended, it is hereby ordered that the responsibilities of the Federal departments and agencies in national security emergencies shall be as follows:

  __PART 1—Preamble__